SmartThingsCommunity/smartthings-cli/packages/cli/README.md

   -y, --yaml                   use YAML format of input and/or output --classification=<value>...  filter results by one or more classifications, AUTOMATION, SERVICE, DEVICE,
                                CONNECTED_SERVICE
-  --compact                    use compact table format with no lines between body rows --expanded                   use expanded table format with a line between each body row --indent=<value>             specify indentation for formatting JSON or YAML output --language=<value>           ISO language code or "NONE" to not specify a language.
+  --language=<value>           ISO language code or "NONE" to not specify a language.
 Defaults to the OS locale --type=<value>               filter results by appType, WEBHOOK_SMART_APP, LAMBDA_SMART_APP, API_ONLY